surajrampure/imt-decal-book/src/Appendix/A Sigma and Pi Notation.md

 The above expressions are true if we replace the sums with products, though (as seen in the Properties of Pi Notation section).

 <br>

-In the next section of the appendix, we will review various types of series and sequences.
-This will build upon our knowledge of sigma notation.